 I’m guessing that Yard Force doesn’t think you’ll have a problem with this blower breaking after just a couple of seasons because they offer a very generous warranty.
 The blower is covered by a 5-year warranty covering defects and workmanship; the battery and charger comes with a 3-year warranty.

 WHERE TO BUY

-The Yard Force 120V RX Lithion-Ion Cordless Blower is now available on Amazon Prime for $299.99.
+The Yard Force 120V RX Lithion-Ion Cordless Blower is now available on Amazon Prime.